christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 2. You can easily compose them together
 3. They can be used globally in your app or each component can use them

-Other libraries like [Mobx](https://mobx.js.org/) and [Overmind JS](https://overmindjs.org) also computes state and they do it by automatically tracking what state is being used in the computation.
-These are simpler APIs and their effectiveness is always optimal because you as a developer is not involved.
+Other libraries like [Mobx](https://mobx.js.org/) and [Overmind JS](https://overmindjs.org) also compute state and they do it by automatically tracking what state is being used in the computation.
+These are simpler APIs and their effectiveness is always optimal because you, as a developer, is not involved.
 It just tracks what you use.

 For the sake of this experiement, where we introduced tracking to optimally render components and simplify the API, I decided to rather go with **reselect** to compute state.
-See if we can merge the two concepts.
+Let's see if we can merge the two concepts.

-The tricky thing though is that we want to use computed state in both actions and components, but the state exposed are different.
+The tricky thing though is that we want to use computed state in both actions and components, but the states exposed are different.
 In actions the state can be mutated, because the state exposed is a draft.
 We certainly do not want mutations to occur in a computed.
 In the components we are tracking state, though a computed might return a cached value, so the tracking would not work.

-First let us solve the action.
+First let us solve the actions.
 If you remember from before the state we pass into actions is wrapped in a proxy we control.
 That means we can use it to extract the current immutable state when passed into computeds.
 It does require us to create our own **createComputed** function as a wrapper around **createSelector**.
 This is how it works:

 ```ts
 export const createComputed: typeof createSelector = (...args: any[]) => {